 The town is famously known as a healing and spiritual place.
 Whether you are spiritual or not, the natural wonders of this environment are enjoyed by all.

 Sedona is one of the most popular weekend getaways from Phoenix, offering something for all visitors.
 It’s about 2 hours from Phoenix and is home to a cute downtown with restaurants, shops, and cafes.

 There are plenty of places to stay in the surrounding town, ranging from quaint Airbnbs to common hotels.

 Start your day by grabbing breakfast at Wildflower or Mesa Grill Sedona.
 With so many great restaurant options you can’t go wrong with a good breakfast here.

 Then book an off-road jeep tour to explore the backcountry.
 End your day hiking up to Cathedral Rock.
 At sunset, this spot offers incredible views of the forest, town, and impressive red rock spires.

 While on a weekend trip in Sedona, take a day trip to Oak Creek Canyon.
 It’s a short drive north of Sedona in Coconino National Forest (and is one of the best day trips from there).

 The Canyon Drive is a can’t-miss spot, known for its impressive views.
 Enjoy the sites and snap a photo at Oak Creek Canyon Vista.

 If you have a car with high clearance, you can continue pretty far on some of the unpaved roads back there.
 Sedona is a great stop-off on a road trip to Arizona from other nearby states.

-One amazing thing is that it is great to visit Sedona in winter or in shoulder season.
+One amazing thing is that it is great to visit Sedona in winter or in the shoulder season.
 The city is pretty much accessible year-round and you will find plenty to do!